Telecommunications in India

-Major sectors of the Indian telecommunication industry are telephone, internet and television broadcast industry in the country which is in an ongoing process of transforming into next generation network, employs an extensive system of modern network elements such as digital telephone exchanges, mobile switching centres, media gateways and signalling gateways at the core, interconnected by a wide variety of transmission systems using fibre-optics or Microwave radio relay networks.
-The access network, which connects the subscriber to the core, is highly diversified with different copper-pair, optic-fibre and wireless technologies.
-DTH, a relatively new broadcasting technology has attained significant popularity in the Television segment.
-The introduction of private FM has given a fillip to the radio broadcasting in India.
-Telecommunication in India has greatly been supported by the INSAT system of the country, one of the largest domestic satellite systems in the world.
+Major sectors of the Indian telecommunication industry are the telephone, internet and television broadcast industries in the country which are involved in an ongoing process of developing into a next-generation network, increasingly employing an extensive array of modern network infrastructure such as digital telephone exchanges, network switching subsystems, media gateways and signaling gateways at the core, interconnected by a wide variety of transmission systems using optical fiber or microwave radio relay networks.
+The access network, which connects the subscriber to the core, is highly diversified with different copper-pair, optical fiber and wireless technologies.
+Satellite television, a relatively new broadcasting technology has attained significant popularity in the Television segment.
+The introduction of private FM has boosted radio broadcasting in India.
+Telecommunication in India has been greatly supported by the Indian National Satellite System system of the country, one of the largest domestic satellite systems in the world.
 India possesses a diversified communications system, which links all parts of the country by telephone, Internet, radio, television and satellite.
+India's participation in global telecommunications and spectrum policy discussions is supported by the ITU-APT Foundation of India (IAFI), a sector member of ITU-R, ITU-T, and ITU-D.

-Indian telecom industry underwent a high pace of market liberalisation and growth since the 1990s and now has become the world's most competitive and one of the fastest growing telecom markets.
+The Indian telecom industry underwent a high rate of market liberalisation and growth since the 1990s and has now become the world's most competitive and one of the fastest growing telecom markets.